qstainless/CEN4025C-module05/pseudo code.md

     public void init
         get the singleton instance
-        load to-do items from the text file
+        load to-do items from the database

     public void start
         use FXMLLoader to load the fxml file with the main stage GUI